 We invite you to take in all our unique events at the museum!

-Our signature event is the Authors on Eighth Literary Walking Tour and Writing Contest which celebrates writing in the Yukon, and takes visitors to the one-time houses of famous writers, Jack London, Robert Service and Pierre Berton; all along Eighth Avenue in Dawson City, Yukon.
+Our signature event is the Authors on Eighth Literary Walking Tour and Writing Contest which celebrates writing in the Yukon; taking visitors to the one-time houses of famous writers, Jack London, Robert Service and Pierre Berton; all along Eighth Avenue in Dawson City, Yukon.

 Authors on Eighth Writing Contest

 Calling all writers and enthusiasts of the North.
 Write a piece of poetry or prose on the suggested theme, and enter for your chance to win Klondike gold!
 Submissions are judged by a panel including the Berton Writer’s Retreat writer in residence and a local judge.
-Themes are released in late May – early June and center around northern topics.
+Themes are released in late May/ early June and center around northern topics.
 Select submissions will be published in the Klondike Sun.